scolapicchioni/blazor/Lab03/readme.md

 There are many different [CSS frameworks](https://onaircode.com/top-css-frameworks-web-designer/) around that you could turn to in order to use predefined styles that can speed up your development.
 [Bootstrap](https://getbootstrap.com/) is already included in the application we built.

-Open `index.html` file under the `wwwroot` folder of your `PhotoSharingApplication.Frontend.BlazorWebAssembly` project.
+Open `index.html` file under the `wwwroot` folder of your `PhotoSharingApplication.Frontend.Client` project.

 You'll see a link to a `bootstrap.min.css` file: